12 Octobre 2016

-The Country Manager of Symantec was in Mauritius recently for the launch of BIRGER.
-Cyber Defence Centre in partnership with Symantec.
+The Country Manager of Symantec was in Mauritius recently for the launch of the Cyber Defence Centre with partner BIRGER.
 He speaks about his commitment to the protection of internet users as well as philanthropic activities.

 Egyptian by birth, Canadian by nationality and currently working for an American company while being based in Dubai… Fady Iskander, Country Manager, Accelerated Growth Countries, East Europe, Levant and Africa at Symantec, is quite the epitome of a global citizen.
 “Basically, I am confused who I am”, he says with a heart-warming laugh that immediately sets one at ease.